 The classic offset (water) is associated with the use of water rollers and hydrophilic and hydrophobic surfaces, however, this method is already abandoned due to the difficulty in obtaining a good balance of water and oil paint.

+Paper in printing and printing is probably the most important thing next to paints.
+Without it, printing would not be possible.
 Paper as a material has been known since 105, n.
 E., That is for a very long time.
 However, it was not until the twentieth century that more and more types of paper for various applications were invented.

 And now we have paper chalked, white, slippery, coated with plastics, etc. All this to achieve different results of advertising and journalistic printing.
 The end result of the printed item depends on the choice of paper, its durability and durability.

 In polygraphy and graphics, such standards also exist - appropriate definitions of CMYK colors - key for the appropriate color reproduction.
 Specified in advance formats for printing leaflets and business cards, so that they are comfortable and as uniform as possible.
-Without standards, even leaflets could be completely unreadable and even repulsive. .
+Without standards, even leaflets could be completely unreadable and even repulsive.